Vending Report and Proposed Updates

 Approach & Goals

 Working cross-departmentally and with stakeholder groups, we are seeking to identify opportunities to improve the mobile vending program in Pittsburgh.
 Through extensive research and conversations, our team developed a set of recommendations detailed in the linked report (see above).
-Feedback on these recommendations will inform final legislative proposals.
+Feedback on these recommendations has informed the legislation proposed to Council and will continue to shape these policies during the Council process.

 Goals for updating the program include the following: